-Based on the maps reviewed, the subject property IS NOT located in a Area of Potential Flooding/Dam Inundation.
+Based on the maps reviewed, the subject property S located in a Area of Potential Flooding/Dam Inundation.

-HIGH AND VERY HIGH FIRE SEVERITY ZONE
+VERY HIGH FIRE SEVERITY ZONE

-High and Very High Fire Hazard Severity Zones have been mapped by the California Department of Forestry and Fire Protection to indicate areas with increased fire risk.
+Very High Fire Hazard Severity Zones have been mapped by the California Department of Forestry and Fire Protection to indicate areas with increased fire risk.
 Fire Hazard is a way to measure the physical fire behavior so that people can predict the damage a fire is likely to cause.
 Fire hazard measurements include the speed at which a wildfire moves, the amount of heat the fire produces, and most importantly, the burning fire brands that the fire send ahead of the flaming front.
 Fire Hazard maps are used to guide building construction standards, defensible space clearance around buildings, and property development standards.
+Properties in this zone are not in a State Responsibility Area (Wildland Area), and are supported by local fire departments.

-Based on the maps reviewed, the subject property IS NOT located in a High and Very High Fire Severity Zone.
+Based on the maps reviewed, the subject property \mathbb{I} located in a Very High Fire Severity Zone.